HoDHoDx2/HoDHoDx2.github.io/_posts/2026-08-22-CozyHosting.md

 and a white space error appear as if there is WAF preventing us from passing any white spaces into the username field.
 Looking online I found to methods to bypass this WAF rule:

-1- Replacing ' ' by ${IFS} <--Internal Field Separatorز
+1- Replacing ' ' by ${IFS} <--Internal Field Separator.

-2- Replacing ' ' by brace expansion using {cat,/etc/passwd} which will interpreted in the terminal as 'cat /etc/passwd'
+2- Replacing ' ' by brace expansion using {cat,/etc/passwd} which will interpreted in the terminal as 'cat /etc/passwd' [Brace Expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html).

 The space error did not appear once i used any of the two bypassing method above but for some reason I was not receiving a shell back in my listener.
 I tried a different command with ${IFS}, in my case ping command to send 1 packet back to my machine: